If you’re a fan of the Netlix series The Witcher, then you’ve probably wondered at one point, where was The Witcher filmed?!

 The hit series, based on the books by Polish author Andrzej Sapkowski, features lots of magical, and sometimes creepy, places where the action takes place.
 The crew really did a great job of scouting locations to bring the series to life, with all of the filming taking place in Europe.

-We’ve done the research for you though, so if you want to know where all The Witcher filming locations are (from season one at least), then just read on.
+We’ve done the research for you though, so if you want to know where all The Witcher filming locations are (from seasons 1 and 2), then just read on.
 Many of these gorgeous spots are places you can visit yourself, perfect if you want to go on a Witcher destination trip!

-It probably goes without saying, but there are spoilers ahead if you haven’t watched season one yet.
-We’ll also be updating this post as soon as we’ve watched season two, which is being released on December 17th, 2021.
+It probably goes without saying, but there are spoilers ahead if you haven’t watched season two yet!

 Mafilm Studios (Budapest), AKA Blaviken